solv1k/js-es6-observer/README.md

+## About project

-# Test some JS features
+Test some JS features, working with events.